appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/before-checklist.md

 ### Check the OS

-- RHEL 8 or later.
+- If you are using RHEL, it should be RHEL 8 or later.

 ```bash
 cat /etc/redhat-release
 ```

-- Ubuntu 20.04 or later.
+- If you are using Ubuntu, it should be Ubuntu 20.04 or later.

 ```bash
 cat /etc/os-release
 ```

-- Debian 11 or later.
+- If you are using Debian, it should be Debian 11 or later.

 ```bash
 cat /etc/os-release
 ```

-- CentOS 8 or later.
+- If you are using CentOS, it should be CentOS 8 or later.

 ```bash
 cat /etc/centos-release